 Try to sleep during the flight.
 You’ll have a few energy reserves when you land, and you’ll be respecting your natural cycle – asleep at night, awake during the day.
 Then stay up all day, go sightseeing as though it were a normal day, and go to bed as usual in the evening.
-You’ll probably have to fight drowsiness during the day but it could be well be worth it if you want to shave days off your jet lag.
+You’ll probably have to fight drowsiness during the day and drag yourself around a bit but it could be well be worth it if you want to shave days off your jet lag.

 If you take a day flight and arrive in the evening:

 Do your best not to sleep during the flight or you’ll be throwing off that natural cycle and encouraging jet lag.
 Make sure you’ve got a few books and games, and catch up on your inflight movies.
-Once you land, eat something if you’re starved and go to bed.
+Once you land, eat something if you’re starved (I usually am because I don’t usually eat on planes) and go to bed.
 You’ll again be respecting your natural rhythms by sleeping at night and will avoid those jet lag sleep patterns.

 Homeopathic remedies for jet lag are on the market and some travelers say they work beautifully.
 Homeopathy, for those unfamiliar with it, is a type of alternative medicine that uses a diluted form of the symptoms it’s trying to cure.
 Diluted is key here because the amount of each substance is minute – larger doses would be toxic.